junxit/us-congress-bills-117/bill.md

   - **(2)** *Disaster assistance agency* The term “disaster assistance agency” means—
     - **(A)** the Federal Emergency Management Agency;
     - **(B)** the Department of Housing and Urban Development;
-    - **(C)** the Small Business Administration; and
+    - **(C)** the Small Business Administration;
+    - **(D)** the Department of Agriculture; and
-    - **(D)** any other Federal agency that the Administrator permits to use the electronic information sharing system under subsection (d).
+    - **(E)** any other Federal agency that the Administrator permits to use the electronic information sharing system under subsection (d).
   - **(3)** *Disaster assistance information* The term “disaster assistance information” includes any personal, biographical, geographical, and financial information that a disaster assistance agency is authorized to collect, maintain, share, or use to process an application for disaster assistance or otherwise carry out a disaster assistance program.
   - **(4)** *Disaster assistance program* The term “disaster assistance program” means—
     - **(A)** any program that provides assistance to individuals and households under title IV or title V of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5170 et seq.); and
-    - **(B)** any other assistance program carried out by a disaster assistance agency that provides assistance to an individual, household, or organization related to a major disaster or emergency declared under section 401 or 501 of such Act, including—
+    - **(B)** any other assistance program carried out by a disaster assistance agency that provides assistance to an individual, household, or organization related to a major disaster or emergency declared under sections 401 or 501 of such Act, including—
       - **(i)** disaster assistance, long-term disaster recovery, post-disaster restoration of infrastructure and housing, post-disaster economic revitalization, and pre-disaster mitigation under title I of the Housing and Community Development Act of 1974 (42 U.S.C.
 5301 et seq.);
       - **(ii)** any loan that is authorized under section 7(b) of the Small Business Act (15 U.S.C.
 636(b)); and
       - **(iii)** the distribution of food benefit allotments as authorized under section 412 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5179) and section 5(h) of the Food Stamp Act of 1977 (7 U.S.C.
 2014(h)).